Build Modes & Effort

 | Small MVP you want fast | Build on Autopilot |

-| Complex production app | Build Next Task (at least for Milestone 1) |
+| Complex production app | Build Next Task (at least for the first milestone) |

 | Overnight build | Build on Autopilot |